-Step 6 Insert the grounding post screw into the O-ring lug and install it on the mounting bracket as shown in Figure 10.
+Step 6 Insert the grounding post screw to the Access Point as shown in Figure 11.

 There are two ways to secure your access point:

-The security cable can be used with any of the mounting methods described in this guide.
+The security cable can be used with any mounting methods described in this guide.

 Follow these steps to install the security cable.